Welcome to the Saudi Arabia focus edition of Law Update.

-Andrew has over 20 years of specialist TMT experience in a sophisticated legal and regulatory environment.
+Andrew has over 20 years of specialist Digital & Data experience in a sophisticated legal and regulatory environment.
 He is a telecoms expert and has become one of the leading specialists in the Middle East on cloud based technology deals, including government procurement and information security requirements in regards to cloud services.
 Andrew frequently interacts and holds strong relationships with local federal government departments and regulators.

 Andrew has advised major clients on a variety of complex contractual issues and commercial transactions, especially in connection with the launch of new platforms and services.
 He has assisted government departments and government-owned entities in diversification projects that invest in technological developments and improve innovation.
 He also provides important UAE local law advisory services to multinationals (either directly or through international law firms) in respect of their TMT sector plans in the Middle East